Inspite of failing to sell last year, Donald Trump’s 10,000 sq-ft Palm beach mansion has hit the market again with a $10 million price hike.

 via – Google Maps

 Maryanne Trump Barry, a retired federal appeals judge and the sister of the former President, sold the home in May 2018 for a discounted $18.5 million to an entity managed by her nephews, Donald Trump Jr. and Eric Trump.
 Property records show the two-story home was built in 1956 with 194 feet of beachfront and 8,269 square feet of air-conditioned space.
-The Bermuda-style home includes eight bedrooms, eight bathrooms, and three half-bathrooms.
+The Bermuda-style home includes eight bedrooms, eight bathrooms, and three half baths.
 The interior layout offers an entertaining open space with a formal living room, sunroom, family room, library, and wet bar.

 The villa is across the street from Mar a Lago.